lahirudatascience/school_management_system/README.md

 - `get_salary()` - Returns the calculated salary.
 - `role_duties()` - Overrides base method to define staff responsibilities.

-## Polymorphism in Action

-A function `display_person_info(person: Person)` demonstrates polymorphism by displaying information for any instance of `Person` or its subclasses, ensuring a uniform approach while maintaining unique role-specific behaviors.

 ## Installation and Usage

 1. Clone the repository: